jurf/jurf.github.io/_posts/2024-08-17-one-year-with-brain-fm.md

 ![](/assets/img/brain-fm/activities.png)

 So, overall, do I wish the variability was higher?
-Yes, it's far from a dealbreaker.
+Yes, but it's far from a dealbreaker.

 ## Regarding "neural effects"